-George and Amal Clooney Donate $500,000 for Florida Students' March for Gun Control
+Amal and George Clooney Share the Personal Reason Why They Donated $500,000 for Gun Control

 In an interview with Face the Nation, the students discussed their plans.
 “What we’re trying to do here [with] ‘March for Our Lives’ is say, the adult politicians have been playing around while my generation has been losing our lives,” Kasky said.
 “At the end of the day, this isn’t a red and blue thing.
 This isn’t Democrats or Republicans.
 This is about everybody and how we are begging for our lives … We need to make real change here and that’s exactly what we’re going to do.”

-Since the shooting, celebrities like Justin Bieber and Lady Gaga have pledged their support of the march.
+Since the shooting, celebrities like Justin Bieber and Lady Gaga have pledged their support of the march, with Oprah taking to Twitter to share that she's matching the Clooneys' donation.

+Chrissy Teigen and John Legend have also donated to the cause.
+"We're proud of the students.
+We've already sent them money.
+We sent them $25,000 to help with whatever costs they have for organizing, and we believe that our gun culture needs to change in America," Legend told the AP.

 March for Our Lives is now accepting donations, and merch that directly benefits the fund is being sold.
 In addition, over $1 million have been raised for the victims of the school shooting.
 You can donate here.